RSCC Policies & Guidelines

 - The lodging cost may be claimed by the employee who incurred the cost, or one half the double occupancy charge may be allowable for each employee.

-- When a room is shared with someone other than a state employee on authorized travel, the actual cost of the room will be allowed, subject to the maximums set forth on the Addendum.
+- When a room is shared with someone other than a state employee on authorized travel, the actual cost of the room will be allowed, subject to the maximum set forth in the Addendum.

 - The receipt for the entire amount should be submitted with the expense account.